ifm/developerportal/v1.4.32/_sources/ODS/Zones/zones.md.txt

 # Zones

-## Description

 ## Parameters

 A zone maps the probability information of all grid cells within the zone extent to a binary value: `true` means that an object is detected, `false` that no object is detected.
 This mapping is based on the internally computed convex hull (2D) of the user input `zoneCoordinates` and the `maxHeight` parameter.

-Additionally, the `minObjectHeight` parameter allows you to edit the expected minimum object height above the ground (`Z==0` plane) per camera.
-The `minObjectHeight` parameter is handled on a per-camera basis to allow fine tuning for multi-camera setups with different camera mounting heights.
+Additionally, the `minObjectHeight` parameter allows editing the expected minimum object height above the ground (`Z==0` plane) per camera.
+The `minObjectHeight` parameter is handled on a per-camera basis to allow fine-tuning for multi-camera setups with different camera mounting heights.
 For higher mounted cameras the `minObjectHeight` can be lower compared to lower mounted cameras to allow the user to see further away and lower objects relative to the floor plane.

 The `maxHeight` parameter is a global parameter for all zones.
 The 3D extent (maximum) limits along the vertical axis are therefore the same for all zones.